HaithamSwe/emergency-call-optimizer/README.md

 ## License

-This project is part of MATH 557 coursework at King Fahd University of Petroleum and Minerals and is not intended for commercial use.
+This project is licensed under the MIT License.

 ---

-For any inquiries, please contact the group members via their provided email addresses.
+For any inquiries, please open an issue in this repository.